Lost and Found

 I was particularly fond of these earrings.
 In October 2022, I was in Thailand doing a psychic medium course.
 While exploring the Phuket Walking Street Evening Market (pictured), I came across these earrings.
 Fashioned in an unusually clever design, they were almost weightless and nearly a hundred percent silver.
 The vendor was a young woman, a member of the talented silversmith family who made them.
 She refused to be bargained down because, as she said, the price reflected the true value of their work.

 Because of their design, I thought they were quite secure.
 I was shocked and disappointed when I discovered the loss.
 Did I lose it while I was in the theatre, walking in the street, or at home?
-I wondered if it became caught in my long, curly hair and fell.
+Did it become caught in my long, curly hair and fell.
 I spent a couple of days trying to find it but to no avail.

 I considered replacing the lost earring.
 But that wouldn’t be easy.